byteben/MEM/Intune/Intune Reports/Get-IntuneReport/README.md

 ## 🔄 Resetting JSON Files

-To reset the JSON files to their default values and remove all previous reports, pass the `-OverwriteRequestBodies` switch.
+To reset the JSON files to their default values, pass the `-OverwriteRequestBodies` switch.

 ## 🗑️ Removing Older Reports